-You can sign up for a free trial, but after that you’ll have to select one of three packages that range from $39, $59 or $99 per month.
-It’s a little higher cost than other tools, but can be a great investment for businesses that are super social.
+You can sign up for a free trial, but after that you’ll have to select one of three packages that range from $39, $59, and $99 per month.
+It costs a bit more than other tools, but it can be a great investment for businesses that are super social.

-Buffer is free, but only for a short period.
-However, you can schedule ahead of time, which is really handy.
-For just $10 a month you can schedule as many posts as you want, use up to 12 social profiles, and have two team members assigned to one account.
+Buffer offers a short free trial period.
+After that, for just $10 a month you can schedule as many posts as you want, use up to 12 social profiles, and have two team members assigned to one account.

 Spredfast is an outstanding tool if you’re looking to measure data gathered from Facebook, Twitter, YouTube, and Flickr, such as being able to see how many people you’ve reached and whether or not your target audience is engaging with you.
 The data is clearly presented in formatted graphs.
-Besides the advanced analytics tools, there’s other useful features, like a calendar that informs when the optimal tweeting times occur.
+Besides the advanced analytics tools, there’s other useful features, like a calendar that informs you of optimal tweeting times.

-SocialOomph has the ability to schedule tweets for the entire day and auto-follow your new followers, so you can something other than schedule tweets and follow people.
+SocialOomph has the ability to schedule tweets for the entire day and auto-follow your new followers.
 You can also use the dashboard to combine Facebook, Twitter, LinkedIn, Plurk, and your blog into one spot to schedule posts or monitor social media activity.

 While the app has a free version, there’s a paid “professional” option that features a ton of helpful tools to boost your social media productivity.

-If you’re looking for the best, accept no substitutes.
+If you’re looking for the best, this is likely your top choice.
 HootSuite is the most popular social media management tool for a reason.
 Besides being able to execute campaigns across multiple social networks from one web-based dashboard, you can also manage social media, track conversations, and measure campaign results.
 HootSuite also offers a custom built-in analytics system and the capability to schedule posts on all platforms.